kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good test can be read as a sentence
 Being able to read a test as a sentence, makes it clear what has gone wrong when the test fails and makes it act as a functional requirement.

-As an example, which one of these two tests best communicates intention while being easy to understand and read?
+As an example, which one of these two tests best communicates intention while being easy to read and understand?

 Example #1: